-The elected representatives of the Northern Ireland Women's Coalition, Monica McWilliams and Pearl Sagar, have contributed positively to the Talks and the Forum, not an easy task in light of the antics at these meetings.
-These delegates, who each come from a different political tradition and are supported by a team of other women, have attended plenary sessions, business committees, rules committees and a multiplicity of informal meetings associated with both the Talks and the Forum.
+The elected representatives of the Northern Ireland Women's Coalition, Monica McWilliams and Pearl Sagar, have contributed positively to the Talks and the Forum. not an easy task in light of the antics at these meetings.
+These delegates, who each come from a different political tradition, and are supported by a team of other women, have attended plenary sessions, business committees, rules committees and the multiplicity of informal meetings associated with both the Talks and the Forum.
 The going has not always been easy, and the deeply etched lines of the decades of division between the mainstream political parties continue to over-shadow the current proceedings.
-When delegates from the new parties, including the Women's Coalition, talk about the need for momentum to be established, they are met with a shake of the head from those who have been through it all before.
+When delegates from the new parties, including the Women's Coalition, talk about the need for momentum to be established, they are met with a shake of the head of those who have been through it all before.

-The most disappointing, if not altogether surprising, aspect of the Talks is the overwhelming sense of defensiveness and fear which results in some parties seeking to close down options and take up entrenched positions long before political possibilities have been explored.
-Thus proxy political battles are fought over issues of procedure even before the Talks proper have commenced.
-The astmosphere of abstract legalism and pettiness that is generated does little to contribute to any sense of movement, let alone a commitment to meaningful negotiation.
-The Women's Coalition remains bemused by this and by the strident public speeches by some parties attacking others on issues which are not yet part of the debate.
-The unfortunate outcome is that the public is being misled about what is actually happening.
+The most disappointing, if not altogether surprising, aspect of the Talks is the overwhelming sense of defensiveness and fear which results in some parties seeking to close down options and take up entrenched positions, long before political possibilities have been explored.
+Thus, proxy political battles are fought over issues of procedure even before the Talks proper have commenced.
+The atmosphere of abstract legalism and pertiness that is generated, does little to contribute to any sense of movement, let alone a commitment to meaningful negotiations.

-Despite this the Women's Coalition delegates remain optimistic.
+Despite this, the Women's Coalition delegates remain optimistic.
 They were elected on a platform of drawing together different views, ideas and options and working with these in a constructive way capable of reaching solutions to our political differences.
-With this goal clearly in mind they recognise the importance of nurturing the Talks, engaging in the necessary procedural discussions and keeping doors open rather than slamming them shut.
-Despite appearances, progress is being made slowly but surely.
+With this goal clearly in mind, they recognise the importance of nurturing the Talks, engaging in the necessary procedural discussions and keeping doors open, rather than slamming them shut.

-POSITIVE DEVELOPMONTS
+POSITIVE DEVELOPMENTS

-There have been a number of positive developments.
-The Talks have been marked by the patient and inclusive approach of Senator George Mitchell and his colleagues, General de Chastelain and Mr Harri Holkeri.
+There has been a number of positive developments.
+The Talks have been marked by the patient and inclusive approach of Senator George Mitchell, and his colleagues.
+General de Chastelain and Mr. Harri Holkeri.
 These Independent Chairmen have demonstrated how valuable their contribution is, and it is important that they have sufficient powers to enable them to facilitate negotiation.
-Also notable is the constructive approach taken to the Talks by the Progressive Unionist Party (PUP) and the Ulster Democratic Party (UDP), many of whose members have travelled a difficult road to political involvement and continue to maintain their commitment to the democratic process.
+Also notable is the constructive approach taken to the Talks by the Progressive Unionist Party (PUP) and the Ulster Democratic Party (UDP), many of whose members have travelled a difficult road to political involvement, and continue to maintain their commitment to the democratic process.
+2

 The Women's Coalition welcomes the broad political framework set for the Talks.
-It urges that parties agree to address all the issues at the heart of the conflict including the confidence building measures identified in the Mitchell Report.
+It urges that parties agree to address all the issues at the heart of the Mitchell Report.
 The Women's Coalition accepts the importance of an open agenda in ensuring meaningful and inclusive negotiations.